 The Master of Divinity and Bachelor of Divinity programs are designed to prepare men for the full-time Christian ministry.
-These programs have been developed for pastors, churchplanters, and missionaries.
+These programs have been developed for pastors, church-planters, and missionaries.
 Students will be given the tools necessary to interpret and apply the Word of God to the people of God and to lost souls in need of the gospel of our Lord Jesus Christ.

-A total of 93 credit hours is necessary to complete the curriculum for these programs, which usually takes 4-6 years to complete.
+A total of 94 credit hours is necessary to complete the curriculum for these programs, which students are expected to finish within 8 years.
 The core curriculum contains 85 credit hours in the four branches of the Encyclopedia of Theology.
 Eight credit hours of electives complete the requirements.